 Q: Why did Pocahontas marry John Rolfe?

-A: Pocahontas married John Rolfe in 1614 as a diplomatic strategy to foster peace between the English and the Powhatan.
+A: Pocahontas married John Rolfe in 1614 as a diplomatic strategy to develop peace between the English and the Powhatan.
 The marriage helped to bring a period of relative calm known as the "Peace of Pocahontas."

 Q: How did Pocahontas die?